 Forty-one years ago I graduated within one of the brightest classes in the history of my Central New Jersey public high school.

-As I read about yesterday’s unraveling news and Federal indictment around Richard Singer, Edge College and Career Network, the Key Worldwide Foundation, coaches who were bribed to endorse student athletes who were not athletes at all, test takers who were bribed to take proctored exams, and the parents who were willing to pay.
+As I read about yesterday’s unraveling news and Federal indictment around Rick Singer, Edge College and Career Network, the Key Worldwide Foundation, coaches who were bribed to endorse student athletes who were not athletes at all, test takers who were bribed to take proctored exams, and the parents who were willing to pay.
 I thought back to my own high school classmates and the parents who I knew.

 Yesterday’s news is a slap to their faces, and mine.

 Our valedictorian got into Harvard.
 She went on to become a practicing physician after earning her MD at the University of St. Andrews in the UK.
 Her mother was our high school’s choral director.
 Yes, mom was one of her teachers, and likely gave her an A-plus in class, but her daughter could really sing.
 She starred as Anna in our junior year production of ‘The King and I’ and wowed audiences through six performances.

 Our salutatorian went on to Duke as an Angier Biddle Duke Scholar.
 He too, became a physician, after earning an MD and a Masters in Public Policy at Harvard.
 He is now the Director of the Institute for Healthcare Policy and Innovation at the University of Michigan, and has faculty appointments at the university’s medical school and the Gerald R. Ford School of Public Policy.

 Our class also sent five more people to Duke, two to MIT, two to Bucknell, three to Boston University, and one each to Bryn Mawr, Case Western, Georgetown, UNC-Chapel Hill, Brandeis, USC, Penn, William and Mary, Cornell, Smith and Wesleyan.
 I was one of probably two dozen who went to Rutgers; we were more than five percent of the high school class.